Political positions of David Cameron: Poverty

 In 2006 Cameron described poverty as a "moral disgrace" and also promised to tackle relative poverty.

 In 2007 Cameron promised, "We can make British poverty history, and we will make British poverty history".
 Also in 2007 he stated "Ending child poverty is central to improving child well-being".

 The Cameron government plans welfare cuts which official government advisors warn are set to increase child poverty.
 The Children's Commissioner expects the number of children in poverty to rise by roughly one million over five years.
 Polly Toynbee claimed in The Guardian that reductions in child tax credits were likely to increase child poverty among working families with low wages.
 Anna Feuchtwang of the National Children's Bureau claims too little was done to implement the Conservative manifesto promise to give every child the best start in life.
 Gareth Jenkins of Save the Children fears the effect cuts will have on life chances of children in poor families, saying "Our biggest concern would be that increases in financial hardship for the poorest working families will only further worsen the chances of their children to do well at school and escape the circumstances they were born into – a key goal of the Conservative government."

 In 2015, George Eaton writing in the New Statesman claimed the two-year freeze in working-age benefits by the Cameron government will increase poverty among wage earners.
-He claimed that removal of housing benefit for those between 18 and 25, reductions in housing benefit for people with spare bedrooms, caps on housing benefit and other changes will further add to poverty and homelessness.
+He claimed that removal of Housing Benefit for those between 18 and 25, reductions in housing benefit for people with spare bedrooms, caps on housing benefit and other changes will further add to poverty and homelessness.

 The July 2015 budget under the Cameron government reduced funds to help disabled people find work.
-For example, Jamie McCormack, who is deaf and physically disabled, wrote in The Independent that removing specialist advisers from job centres and ending of funding for tailored support reduced his work opportunities.
+For example, Jamie McCormack, who is deaf and physically disabled, wrote in The Independent that removing specialist advisers from jobcentres and ending of funding for tailored support reduced his work opportunities.
 He also believes ending student maintenance grants prevents him going to university.

 According to him and Anoosh Chakelian of the New Statesman, removal of 'the disability element of Employment and Support Allowance (ESA)' will cause stress and hardship to many disabled people.

 Under Cameron's leadership, poverty is no longer classified by a family's income, but as to whether a family is in work or not.
 Considering that two-thirds of people who found work were accepting wages that are below the living wage (according to the Joseph Rowntree Foundation), this has been criticised by anti-poverty campaigners as an unrealistic view of poverty in Britain today.